 - At the time we purchased our TM 2.9 there was not yet a reliable, integrated USB connector to charge devices.
 Frank first installed on his bike a Bush and Muller converter linked to the SON dynamo.
 After a few months we had to replace it because it was no longer working.
-We did also install one on my bike but the replacement and this one did not lasted longer than 3 months.
+We also installed one on my bike but the replacement and this one did not last longer than 3 months.
 Not recommended.

 - On our TM 3+ we have two different systems.

 - on Franks bike the Cycle2Charge.
-Only recommended when you are 90% of the time faster than 8km per hour.
-In our case we are 80% of the time below this limit resulting in on and off charging or not charging at all and bieping when you bike too slow.
+Only recommended when you are 90% of the time faster than 8 km per hour.
+In our case we are 80% of the time below this minimum resulting in on and off charging or not charging at all and a beeping phone when you bike too slow.

 - on my bike I am super happy with the forumslader.
-Charges already from 6km/hour and has a back-up battery thus no irritating bieping if you bike too slow.
+Charges already from 6 km/hour and has a back-up battery thus no irritating on/off beeping if you bike too slow.
 Still performing well even after all the cold/heat/dust.

 Keeping our gear dry.

 For the second part of our trip we looked at the possibility of a bike packing set-up instead of the traditional pannier set-up.
 As the pannier set-up never prevented us to follow bike packing routes and we knew we would still sleep in hostals many times, (hence you have to carry all your gear up several flights of stairs), we decided on keeping the pannier set-up.
-Maybe also because we still have to cater for all seasons and carry more than for a few weeks or months.
+Maybe also because we still have to cater for all seasons.

 To organize all our stuff in the Ortlieb bags I have been using the EagleCreek package system from the start and when Frank was jealous of the ease of finding and storing stuff, he also started using them.